 The University is committed to fostering a work and educational environment free of racial harassment, discrimination, and hateful conduct.
 Our community is called by mission, values, and law to reject all forms of racial and/or ethnic harassment, discrimination, hate, and violence.
 The University prohibits any member of the community, including faculty, staff, administration, students or visitors to campus whether they are guests, patrons, independent contractors or clients, from discriminating against another person or member of the University community.
-The policy of non-discrimination aligns with federal and state laws including

-Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, and the Illinois Human Rights Act.
+The policy of non-discrimination aligns with federal and state laws including Title VI of the Civil Rights Act of 1964, and the Illinois Human Rights Act.